- Expand/Collapse Overview

 - Environmental indicator catalogue

-In its third key action ‘to safeguard the Union's citizens from environment-related pressures and risks to health and wellbeing', the 7th Environment Action Programme sets out a long-term vision of a non-toxic environment and proposals for addressing the risks associated with chemicals in products and chemical mixtures.
+In its third key action, ‘to safeguard the Union's citizens from environment-related pressures and risks to health and wellbeing', the 7th Environment Action Programme sets out a long-term vision of a non-toxic environment and makes proposals to address the risks associated with chemicals in products and chemical mixtures.

 Eurostat's hazardous substance indicators are based on industrial production statistics.
-Production volumes are aggregated according to the substances' toxic properties and related environmental concerns.
+Production volumes are aggregated according to the substances' hazardous properties and related environmental concerns.

-Both indicators provide long time series.
+The data refer to the EU aggregate.
 Country-level data cannot be published for reasons of confidentiality.
-The indicators show whether toxic chemicals are being replaced by less hazardous substances.
+The data in classes relating to ‘hazard to health’ and ‘hazard to the environment’ show whether hazardous chemicals are being replaced by less hazardous substances.

-The methodology paper Compilation of chemical indicators — Development, revision and additional analyses provides a comprehensive description of the way chemical indicators have been developed by Eurostat.
+A methodology paper entitled Compilation of chemical indicators — Development, revision and additional analyses describes in detail how Eurostat has developed chemical indicators.

-When the EU's new REACH policy (Registration, Evaluation and Authorisation of Chemicals) took effect in 2007, Eurostat developed an indicator-based methodology to monitor its effectiveness in protecting human health and the environment.
+When the EU's Registration, Evaluation and Authorisation of Chemicals (REACH) policy took effect in 2007, Eurostat developed an indicator-based methodology to monitor its effectiveness in protecting human health and the environment.
 This was described in the 2009 REACH baseline study.